 In connection with my post-doctoral position at the Salk Institute for Biological Studies in 2000, I conducted research that required the collection and analysis of EEG data.
 As the analysis methods I wanted to use were not accessible through commercially available software, I developed improved methods and software for processing my own EEG data.
 Recognizing that the challenges and limitations I faced were also limitations to expanding research programs of other researchers in my field, I made these tools available over the internet as a freely available toolbox for Matlab called the “EEGLAB toolbox.”
 Subsequently, I partnered with Dr. Scott Makeig of the Salk Institute, to incorporate his processing tools into EEGLAB to form a more robust and expanded version of the software.
 A survey conducted in 2011 concluded that EEGLAB was be the most popular software to process EEG data by a wide margin.

 I also wrote most of the extensive EEGLAB tutorial and I organize the scientific programs of all EEGLAB workshop worldwide.
-The EEGLAB reference article was cited more than 3500 times .
+The EEGLAB reference article was cited more than 9564 times .
 If you have questions about EEGLAB, please email email@example.com.
 To reach the official EEGLAB site, go here.
 The GITHUB repository is available here.

 Delorme, A., Makeig, S. (2004) EEGLAB: an open source toolbox for analysis of single-trial EEG dynamics including independent component analysis.
 Journal of Neuroscience Methods, 134(1), 9-21.
 PDF, Pubmed abstract.
 EEGLAB site.